ontop/npd-benchmark/query_templates/README.md

-This folder contains the two configuration folders that need to be given to the automatized test platform, **Mixer** (https://github.com/ontop/obda-mixer).
+This folder contains the parametric queries that form the input to the automatized testing platform, **Mixer** (https://github.com/ontop/obda-mixer).